FOSDEM/website/content/manuals/program/devroom.md

 Devrooms issue a Call for Papers.

-* Note the deadline: To be announced.
+* Note the deadline: November 7.
 * Send a copy to the [FOSDEM mailing list](https://lists.fosdem.org/listinfo/fosdem).
 Note that this is a moderated list, it may take up to a day before your messages is reviewed.
 * CfP will be added to the accepted developer rooms.
 * Browse examples from previous years if you need inspiration: